Reinforcement Learning with Dual-Observation for General Video Game Playing: GVGAI Learning Competition

-For each game, a human designer generated three test levels by pertubating training levels with one of the following operators separately. \paragraph{Single-tile change} Level 3 is designed by changing one single tile from the level 1.
-For instance, the single-tile change takes place at the top right corner of \emph{GoldDigger-1} where an obstacle is replaced by a jewel (Figure \ref{fig:mutations}). \paragraph{Multi-tile change} Level 2 is designed by changing multiple tiles from level 0.
-Taking \emph{GoldDigger} as an example, most of the tiles in the middle row of \emph{GoldDigger-0} are changed to generate \emph{GoldDigger-2}, a more difficult level due to the obstacles. \paragraph{Level map combination} To validate if the knowledge of all training levels has been transferred, we designed the final test level of each game by combining the two training levels together.
-The last test level is simply a combination of the top half of level 0 and the bottom half of level 1.
-It's notable that the avatar remains unique and its location is changed in each level.
-As an example, Figure \ref{fig:mutations} illustrates how three test levels are generated for \emph{GoldDigger} using the above operators.
+\paragraph{Test Level Set} For each game, a human designer generated three test levels based on training levels with one of the following operators separately. \begin{itemize} \item \emph{Single-tile change}: \emph{Level-3} is designed by changing one single tile from \emph{Level-1}.
+For instance, the single-tile change occurs at the top right corner of \emph{GoldDigger-1}, where an obstacle is replaced by a jewel (Fig. \ref{fig:mutations}). \item \emph{Multi-tile change}: \emph{Level-2} is designed by changing multiple tiles from \emph{Level-0}.
+Taking \emph{GoldDigger} as an example, most of the tiles in the middle row of \emph{GoldDigger-0} are changed to generate \emph{GoldDigger-2}, a more challenging level due to the obstacles. \item \emph{Map combination}: To validate if the knowledge of all training levels has been transferred, we designed the final test level of each game by combining the two training levels.
+The last test level is simply a combination of the top half of \emph{level-0} and the bottom half of \emph{Level-1}.
+Notably, the avatar remains unique, and its location is changed at each level. \end{itemize} For example, Fig. \ref{fig:mutations} illustrates how the test levels are generated for \emph{GoldDigger} using the above operators.